Expat Filings

 The Derivative Benefits Test

 Article 30(3) provides an alternative to full qualified-person status on an income-by-income basis.
-A resident may claim treaty benefits on a specific item if:
+A company that is a resident of a contracting state may claim treaty benefits on a specific income item if:

 • At least 95% of aggregate voting power and value (and 50% of any disproportionate class) is owned by seven or fewer equivalent beneficiaries, and